Support healthy relationships

 Nurture strong, respectful peer relationships

-Here are some proven ways that school staff can foster strong and respectful relationships between students—they're foundational in school health, even during the COVID-19 pandemic.
+Here are some proven ways that school staff can foster strong and respectful relationships between students:

 - Amplify student voice in decision-making at school.